 Students who opt to take a third year after coursework to complete their thesis are eligible to apply to teach a beginning workshop for one semester in the Undergraduate Writing Program.
 This coming year, 15 third-year student awarded Teaching fellowships will receive $11,878 each in compensation.

 In addition, during the summer, Columbia offers writing workshops and seminars for high school students, taught by Writing Program students and alumni.
 Between ten and twenty rising second-year students are hired to teach each summer, and are generally invited back to teach again the following summer.
 Sessions last three weeks: seminar instructors are paid $1,250, and workshop instructors are paid $2,250.

 Student Service Positions and Special Fellowships

-Each year, twelve to thirteen 2nd-year students are appointed as Chair’s Fellows, who assist in the administration of the Writing Program.
-There are also three positions for 2nd-year students to help in administering the CA/T program, and five service positions assigned to work in various areas of the Dean’s Office.
+Each year, twelve 2nd-year students are appointed as Chair’s Fellows, who assist in the administration of the Writing Program.
+There are also three positions for 2nd-year students to help in administering the CA/T program, and approximately five service positions assigned to work in various areas of the Dean’s Office and Office of Communications.
 Students appointed to these service positions receive between $7,500 and $18,000 in additional support.

 2nd-Year students in Fiction are eligible to receive Felipe De Alba Fellowships of up to $15,000 each on supplemental scholarship support.
 These fellowships are awarded by the Fiction faculty in recognition of the excellence of student work submitted in the first year.
 Normally, four students a year receive De Alba Fellowships.